 John Scott has served on the board of directors of Rebuilding Together NYC, a nonprofit organization that provides repairs and modifications to low-income homes and nonprofit facilities, since 2005 and currently serves as Vice President.
 He also served until recently as a director of Housing Conservation Coordinators, a nonprofit legal services organization that seeks to preserve safe, decent and affordable housing on the west side of Manhattan.
 John Scott is also a director of the Saint & Streetfighter Foundation

-Benjamin Barasch serves as Associate for Urban Standard Capital and is responsible for sourcing and underwriting prospective deals.
+Benjamin Barasch is responsible for sourcing, negotiating and underwriting prospective deals.

 Ben has a passion for real estate that began in childhood.
 His grandfather, a commercial developer, would take him around New York City to look at properties from a young age.
 Those early excursions inspired him to focus on a career in real estate.
 Since graduating from high school, Ben spent every summer working in real estate which inspired him to follow in his grandfather's footsteps.
 During college, Ben worked as an analyst at TLM Funds, a national distressed real estate fund, and at Goldman Sachs & Co. in their Investment Bank Division on the Real Estate, Lodging & Gaming group.
 Ben joined Seth at CityShares after graduating from college in 2014 and later joined the Urban Standard Development team at its inception in 2015.